jaeyunsung/RA_Autoantibodies_2023/README.md

 >Figure5_bubble_plot.R

-This script takes the quantile normalized data and the corresponding RA patients' Clinical Disease Activity Index (CDAI) scores.
+This script takes the quantile normalized data and the corresponding RA patients' CDAI scores.
 The Spearman correlation (rho) between the individual autoantibody abundances and CDAI scores are found.
+Of note, only CDAI scores above 0 (n = 56) are used to find correlations with autoantibody abundances.
 ACPA+ RA, ACPA–
 RA, and all RA patients (*i.e.*, combining both ACPA+ RA and ACPA– RA into a single group) are the three groups for which we calculate Spearman correlations.
 Only the significant autoantibodies (*P*-value < 0.01 & |*rho*| > 0.4) are shown in the bubble plot.